john-carroll-sw/jobfit-ai-matchmaker/README.md

 - See AI-processed structured data with extraction confidence scores
 - Run matching queries against your resume database
 - View top candidates ranked by relevance with match reasoning

+## 🖼️ More Screenshots & Media

+See [MEDIA_OVERVIEW.md](./media/MEDIA_OVERVIEW.md) for a gallery of screenshots and demo GIFs for both apps.

 ## 📝 Use Cases